 Bygonedays values and achievement cannot, by no means, be the references for solutions.
-Today, it is clearly noticed that a fossilised society is a society condemned to degererate.
-Senegal is experiencing a radical change as witnessed by the manifold of ideas scattered around it, and the richness of its human ressources which constitute its greatest asset in the struggle against poverty and for the institution of a lasting development.
-(The National Action Plan for Senegalese Women 1997 2000).

-This assertion, full of insightfulness highlights enough the weightiness of time being in the combat against female discrimination.
-An ojective examination of our cultural values and religious stands and belongings is beyond necessity.
-Social justice and economic progress ring the bells of modernity to appeal women's emmancipation and empowerment throughout the world.
+Today, it is clearly 394 noticed that a fossilised society is a society condemned to degererate.
+Senegal is experiencing a radical change as 395 396 witnessed by the manifold of ideas scattered around it, and the richness of its human ressources which constitute 397 its greatest asset in the struggle against poverty and for the institution of a lasting development. i This assertion, 398 full of insightfulness highlights enough the weightiness of time being in the combat against female discrimination.
+An ojective self examination of our cultural values and religious stands and belongings is beyond necessity.
+Social 399 justice and economic progress ring the bells of modernity to appeal to women's emmancipation and empowerment 400 throughout the world.
+401 and defend women's interests.

-It is hightime that top political decision-makers, hand in hand, with local power authorities, NGOs, Civil societies, organizations of Human Rights defenses, Intellectuals, in a one and all position, stood up to vocalize and defend women's interests.
 Enough means are to be dedicated to the education and the training of women to lift, once for all, the sharp reefs that impede the fair sex to head along the road of progress and economic independense.

+It is hightime that top political decision-makers, hand in hand, with local power authorities, NGOs, Civil 402 societies, organizations of Human Rights defenses, Intellectuals, in a one and all position, stood up to vocalize 403